sudo-project/sudo/INSTALL.md

         Enable DCE support for systems without PAM.
 Known to work on HP-UX 9.X, 10.X, and 11.0; other systems may require source code and/or `configure` changes.
-On systems with PAM support (such as HP-UX 11.0 and higher, Solaris, FreeBSD and Linux), the DCE PAM module (usually libpam_dce) should be used instead.
+On systems with PAM support (such as HP-UX 11.0 and higher, Solaris, FreeBSD, and Linux), the DCE PAM module (usually libpam_dce) should be used instead.

     --with-fwtk[=DIR]